The Four Things You Must Know About Weight Loss Medications

 or some people, lifestyle changes like nutrition, exercise, stress management, etc. won't be enough to lose more than 5% of their body weight won't be enough.
 That's where metabolic tools such as medication can help.

-There are ten, and hopefully soon 11, FDA-approved AOMs.
 Here I've grouped them based on how they work:

 -Decrease fat absorption from food: orlistat,

 -Decrease cravings & appetite: bupropion/naltrexone (Contrave),